 A few years ago, I represented a Boulder man charged with Felony Menacing with a Deadly Weapon.
-Even though he was standing on his porch, on his property, 100s of feet past 3 no trespassing/private property signs, never pointed the gun at the trespasser,and all he did was tell the man to leave his property, the prosecutor charged him and took the case to trial.
-After a hard fought trial against Chief Deputy District Attorney Ryan Brackley, a Boulder jury found him not guilty of all charges.
+Even though he was standing on his porch, on his property, 100s of feet past 3 no trespassing/private property signs, never pointed the gun at the trespasser, and all he did was tell the man to leave his property, the prosecutor charged him and took the case to trial.
+After a hard-fought trial against Chief Deputy District Attorney Ryan Brackley, a Boulder jury found him not guilty of all charges.

 In Boulder and many other Colorado counties, gun rights are under attack.
 The right to possess a gun is given in the US Constitution's second amendment and in the Colorado Constitution.
-This right is strongest on your own property at your home, but it applies everywhere.
-In this trial, current Boulder District Court Chief Judge Maria Berkenkotter prevented me from even telling the jury about these basic constitutional rights.
-It seems that those charged with enforcing the law at the highest levels do not believe the Constitution is important at trial.
+This right is strongest on your property at your home, but it applies everywhere.
+In this trial, current Boulder District Court Chief Judge Maria Berkenkotter prevented me from even telling the jury about these fundamental constitutional rights.
+It seems that those charged with enforcing the law at the highest levels do not believe the Constitution is necessary at trial.
 It makes me question whether the District Attorney and Judiciary believe citizens should be allowed to defend themselves and their property by owning a gun.

 I have no question.
 I will defend your rights from attack by the government.
 I will protect these rights by bringing them to a jury for you.
 Even in Boulder County.

 Buying a Gun

 When you attempt to purchase a firearm at any gun store, there will be a background check.
 If you have a felony conviction, you cannot purchase or possess a gun.
 If you have a domestic violence (DV) conviction, you cannot purchase or possess a gun.